brucewlee/Awesome-Music-Genre-Classification/readme.md

 This repo is meant to provide simple and straightforward starter codes to those beginning a project in music Genre Classification using Deep Learning Techniques like LSTM, CNN, and just plain old-school Neural Networks.
 This model can classify new audio files into four categories: Latin American, Asian, Middle Eastern, and African Music.

 I hope that this work can help in several Deep Learning, Machine Learning projects in *Music Genre Classification*.
-The Dataset used in this research is from [LAMA : A World Music Dataset](https://github.com/brucewlee/LAMA-Music-Genre-Dataset)
+The training data isn't provided here.

 ## Getting Started